Ashok0/EnderalVR/README.md

     * Player.AddItem 000F652C 1 (Nightingale Bow)

 ## Supersampling
 * Supersampling can be done via in-game Supersampling and Contrast Adaptive Sharpening (CAS) via The Sharper Eye mod.
 For optimal image fidelity and performance, in-game Supersampling should always disabled.
 CAS should always be enabled via The Sharper Eye.
-This Wabbajack install is pre-configured to supersample the game using The Sharper Eye.
+This Google Drive repack is pre-configured to supersample the game using The Sharper Eye.
 * When using The Sharper Eye for supersampling, pressing the HOME key with Enderal VR active on your Windows desktop will open the built-in Reshade UI.
 Here you can adjust the parameters for CAS, Contrast, Brightness, and Color Saturation.
 Default settings should be optimal for VR.
 * In addition to improving visuals with The Sharper Eye, you can continue to supersample Enderal VR through SteamVR, Oculus Tray Tool, or Virtual Desktop.
     * If playing wired with an HTC/Valve/HP headset, increase your SteamVR resolution above 100% to the maximum resolution your GPU can handle.